mirdulaabalaji/Detection-and-Optimized-Self-Healing-of-Atriculation-Points--in-RPL-Networks/README.md

 Prerequisites

-Contiki-NG: You must have the Contiki-NG source code cloned on your system, as this project is built using its libraries and build system.
+**Contiki-NG**: You must have the Contiki-NG source code cloned on your system, as this project is built using its libraries and build system.

-C Compiler: A C compiler like gcc (comes with build-essential on Linux).
+**C Compiler**: A C compiler like gcc (comes with build-essential on Linux).

-Graphviz: The sfdp tool is required for generating the .png visualizations.
+**Graphviz**: The sfdp tool is required for generating the .png visualizations.

 ## 5. Expected Output